 Let our customers' voices be heard.

-Over 5,000 dealerships reflecting the voice of our customers, representing all major vehicle manufacturing brands spanning 50 states, are calling on Government Leaders to hit the brakes and revise the Electric Vehicle Mandates.
+Over 5,000 dealerships reflecting the voice of our customers, representing all major vehicle manufacturing brands spanning 50 states, are calling on Government Leaders to stop the Electric Vehicle Mandates.

 Add Your Dealership to the List